Cray-HPE/docs-csm/operations/network/dhcp/DHCP.md

 The following improvements to the DHCP service are included:

-- Persistent and resilient data store for DHCP leases in Postgres
 - API access to manage DHCP
 - Scalable pod that uses MetalLB instead of host networking
 - Options for updates to HPE Cray EX management system IP addresses